Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift

 Dating the Clothing Styles of the World War I Era

 1914 began with a strong Edwardian silhouette.
 Women wore lacy shirtwaists and long, narrow skirts that fell to the top of the foot.
 The tunic, introduced by Paul Poiret, based on a Russian peasant look, came to blend with the military-style tunic worn during the Great War.

-At the end of the Edwardian period (around 1910), Paul Poiret introduced the jupe colotte for evening wear— a high waisted tunic style dress worn with harem pants.
+At the end of the Edwardian period (around 1910), Poiret introduced the jupe culotte for evening wear—a high-waisted tunic style dress worn with harem pants.
 As the world entered war in 1914, women were offered more tailored versions of the look which included military details along with checks and stripes.

 Jeanne Paquin, the first woman to gain international fame in the world of fashion, created garments for the new, more active woman.
 Her version of the hobble skirt (a narrow skirt that restricted a woman's stride) included pleats for ease of movement.
 Her designs mixed tailoring with feminine drapery.

 The spring of 1914 brought a new fashion trend called the "war crinoline" which featured a bell-shaped skirt and a wide over-skirt.
-The season also featured sloped shoulders and wide collars, but the use of so much fabric was soon viewed as wasteful during wartime and critics called for a more conservative use of cloth.
+The season also featured sloped shoulders and wide collars, but the use of so much fabric was soon viewed as wasteful during wartime, and critics called for more conservative use of cloth.

 - In 1915, hemlines rose to mid-calf and traditionalists complained of immodesty.